How to Make Marshmallow Fluff

 This post may contain Affiliate Links.
 Please read our privacy policy here.

 There isn’t anything like this homemade marshmallow fluff recipe.
-It’s fluffy, white, smooth, and delicious!
-Yes, you’ve seen it in a jar at the store but when it’s homemade it’s light and airy and the flavor doesn’t even compare!
+It’s fluffy, smooth, and delicious!
+Yes, you’ve seen it in a jar at the store, but when it’s homemade, it’s light and airy, and the flavor doesn’t even compare to store-bought marshmallow fluff.

-It’s made with fewer ingredients, less sweet, and extra fluffy, like marshmallow cream.
-It is the perfect topping for many desserts!
-We’re covering everything you need to know on how to make marshmallow fluff.
+Making marshmallow fluff uses fewer ingredients, is less sweet, and has an extra fluffy texture, like marshmallow cream.
+It is the sweet topping for many of my desserts.
+I’m covering everything you need to know about making marshmallow fluff.

-I’ve been making this marshmallow fluff recipe for years and it works every time.
-Making your own marshmallow fluff is easy to do and it’s great for so many desserts like topping it on our sweet potato casserole, using it to make Krispie treats or making a delicious marshmallow fluff sandwich.
+I’ve been making this marshmallow fluff recipe for over 20 years, and it works every time.
+Making marshmallow fluff is easy, and it’s great for so many desserts, like topping our sweet potato casserole, using it to make Krispie treats, or making a delicious marshmallow fluff sandwich.

 Homemade vs. Store-Bought

-Fluffy Texture – There is no comparison when it comes to the texture of homemade marshmallow fluff compared to store-bought.
+Fluffy Texture—There is no comparison between homemade marshmallow fluff and store-bought texture.
 Homemade is light, fluffy, and smooth.
 It’s whipped to perfection and perfect for desserts.

-Simple Ingredients – The marshmallow fluff ingredients in this recipe are very simple.
+Simple Ingredients – The marshmallow fluff ingredients in this recipe are straightforward.
 You will most likely have them on hand.

 Unique Flavors – You can add spices and extracts to create unique flavors.
 Some examples of flavors we made are lavender, gingerbread, and lemon.